Skip to main content

 July 7, 2026·7 min read·Aaron Brown

-LTL freight invoices are wrong more often than most shippers realize — industry estimates put the error rate at 3 to 8 percent of total freight spend.
+LTL freight invoices are wrong more often than most shippers realize.
 The good news: almost every error is catchable, and you have a 180-day window to dispute it.
 Here is how to audit an invoice line by line.

 How do you audit an LTL freight invoice?